 Staff with a corporate credit card are expected to use their card to pay for all catering and entertainment services.
-In the event the expenditure exceeds the credit limit or you don't hold a corporate credit card, a Requisition must be raised in ePro prior to the event / entertainment taking place (the Entertainment Expenditure form must be attached).
+In the event the expenditure exceeds the credit limit or you don't hold a corporate credit card, a Requisition must be raised in eProcurement prior to the event / entertainment taking place (the Entertainment Expenditure form must be attached - see below).

 The Non-Allowable Expenses Procedures provides practical examples of expenses that are considered non-allowable (or personal in nature), exceptions to these categories which are allowable, and reasonable expenditure thresholds for gifts and entertainment.

 Catering services includes providing food, drinks, venue/equipment hire and wait staff whilst entertaining employees and their associates.

 Entertainment & Events